andymantell/revitalising-frontend-workflow-with-pattern-libraries/slides.md

 ------

 # Whatever
-## You picked an approach and ran with it.
+## I picked an approach and ran with it.

 ------